Many or all companies we feature compensate us. Compensation and editorial

 8. Accept the loan.
 You can also reject the offer if you’re unhappy with the terms or change your mind.

-9. Get the funds in your account if you choose to accept the loan.
+9. Get your funds transferred to your account if you choose to accept the loan.

 Am I eligible for an installment loan?

 You’re eligible for an installment loan if you meet the lender’s income and credit requirements.
 These aren’t always disclosed, and each company has unique standards.
-More lenders today are embracing transparency concerning credit scores and income requirements, which can empower you to make a more informed decision before you apply.
+Still, most lenders consider the following:

-AI-powered lenders, including Upgrade and Upstart, make credit scores a smaller part of the equation.
-They also consider factors such as edu cation and work history to qualify their borrowers.
+If you’re worried about your approval odds, consider AI-powered lenders, including Upgrade and Upstart.
+These lenders make credit scores a smaller part of the equation.
+They also consider factors such as education and future employment to qualify their borrowers.

 Installment loan uses